scottish-government-design-system/designsystem.gov.scot/components/notification-banner/index.md

 Generally, banners do not contain images, but may contain small icons, such as an arrow to highlight a link.

+## Other versions of this component

+Notification banners can have an icon before their content.

+{% include example-frame.html name="icon" %}

 ## Why we use this component
 To highlight short, key content at the top of the page that all users need to see.